 Radzevich Lizaveta, St. Petersburg University

-My name is Lizaveta Radzevich, I am a 3rd-year student of Graduate School of Management, St. Petersburg.
-My major is finance, stock markets, to be more precise.
+My name is Lizaveta Radzevich, I am a student of Graduate School of Management, St. Petersburg.

 Thais Miasiro, Insper

 Hello!
 My name is Thaís Hatsumi Miasiro and I am from São Paulo, Brazil.
-I am 20 years old and I'm at the last year of Business Management at Insper.
+I am 20 years old and I am at the last year of Business Management at Insper.

 Maria Victoria Perez, University of Navarra